Luciemzt/confetti/README.md

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up to the app so that I can start creating my own projects
+-  **Signup:** As an anon I can sign up to the app so that I can start organising my Party
--  **Login:** As a user I can login to the app so that I can see my projects and manage them
+-  **Login:** As a user I can login to the app so that I can see my Bookings and manage them (edit, delete, add options)
 -  **Logout:** As a user I can logout from the app so no one else can use it
--  **View Projects** As a user I want to see a list of my project and also a view of each project individually
+-  **View Bookings** As a user I want to see a list of all the available places and also a view of each place individually
--  **Add Projects** As a user I can add a project
+-  **Add Booking** As a user I can add a Place
--  **Edit Projects** As a user I can edit a project
+-  **Edit Booking** As a user I can edit a Place
+-  **Create Place** As a user I can create a Place to book
--  **Delete Projects** As a user I can delete a project
+-  **Delete Booking** As a user I can delete a Booking
--  **Add Tasks** As a user I can add tasks to a project
+-  **Add Options to the booking** As a user I can add Options to a booking
--  **Delete Tasks** As a user I can remove tasks from a project
+-  **Delete Option from the booking** As a user I can remove Options from a Booking
 -  **View User profile** As a user I can see my profile
 -  **Edit User profile** As a user I can edit my profile